 Thus, the streets of Ballard ran red with blood yesterday as thousands of formerly cordial neighbors acted out myriad ancient grudges with guns, swords, and the deadliest weapon of all: lutefisk, which the most savage of the combatants used to choke their victims to death.

-While the carnage escalated, several Lundegaard loyalists brazenly defied President Obama by making absurd public displays in downtown Ballard dressed in full Viking regalia, including one who rode atop the roof of a beat-up 1973 Volvo which drove slowly down Market Street while repeatedly blasting the Led Zeppelin classic “Immigrant Song” from its antique car stereo system.
+While the carnage escalated, several Lundegaard loyalists brazenly defied President Obama by making absurd public displays in downtown Ballard dressed in full Viking regalia, including one who rode atop the roof of a beat-up 1973 Volvo which drove slowly down Market Street whilst repeatedly blasting the Led Zeppelin classic “Immigrant Song” from its antique car stereo system.

 When asked for official comment, Seattle Mayor Ed Murray declared, “I’m Irish.
 The Scandinavians?
 They’re animals anyway, so let them lose their souls.”